 Using operators, very complex rules can be built.
 Each rule can have a “time element” added to it so that it only triggers a notification if it meets even more specific criteria.
 Some examples include

 Order Running Ahead by 30 Minutes.
-In this case, there are three conditions that need to be met:
+In this case, three conditions need to be met:

 Order Scheduled